 In Fourviere our eyes were taken by the very stylish looking 4 star Fourviere Hotel, which is a favourite for couples, with excellent facilities on a spot overlooking the City.
 A great choice if an apartment is not your preference.

-But if you are looking for an apartment in this area then you will of course also find Airbnb options on Fourviere Hill.
+But if you are looking for an apartment in this area then you will of course also find some Airbnb options on Fourviere Hill.
 We very much liked the look of this choice.
+But by and large apartment options are limited and ydou may prefer to stay down the hill in one of the other areas and then either walk or catch the funicular up to Fourviere (see below).

 One of the other very lovely areas of Lyon is the area around the beautiful Place Bellecour and back towards the Centre Ville.
 If shopping, and eating, are on your mind, this might just be a great choice of places to stay.
-You can choose from some very well priced Bellecour apartments, or hotels like the Intercontinental, yes this is the very elegant part of Lyon.
+You can choose from some very well priced Bellecour apartments like this one, or hotels like the Intercontinental, yes this is the very elegant part of Lyon.

 Eating, drinking and shopping in Lyon.